humanmade/hm-content-import/README.md

 * Files
   - CSV

+## Importing

+See the [Running Imports](./docs/running-imports.md) for more information on how to import data.

+## Writing Importers

+See the [Writing Importers](./docs/writing-importers.md) for more information on how to write importers.

 ## Migrating From Version 1

 In Version 2 we changed the way canonical IDs are stored.
 This means that you will need to migrate your existing data to the new format, if you are planning to resume / to delta imports with data that was imported under Version 1.